by Nono Martínez Alonso (MDes ’17)

 We use sketching as a medium to represent the world.
 Design software has enabled drawing features not available on physical mediums.
 Layers, copy-paste, or the undo function, for instance, make otherwise tedious and repetitive drawing tasks trivial.
 Digital devices map actions into accurate drawings but are unable to participate in how we represent the world as they don’t have a way to perceive it.

-I believe this approach will enable a new branch of creative mediation with machines that develop their own aesthetics and gather knowledge from previously seen images and representations of the world.
+I believe this approach will enable a new branch of creative mediation with machines that can develop their own aesthetics and gather knowledge from previously seen images and representations of the world.